tidy-finance/website/docs/51_constrained_optimization_and_backtesting.md

 You can verify that `sum(w_no_short_sale$solution)` returns 1.
 In other words: `solve.QP()` provides the numerical solution to a portfolio choice problem for a mean-variance investor with risk aversion `gamma = 2` where negative holdings are forbidden.

 `solve.QP()` is fast because it benefits from a very clear problem structure with a quadratic objective and linear constraints.
 However, optimization often requires more flexibility.
 As an example, we show how to compute optimal weights, subject to the so-called [regulation T-constraint](https://en.wikipedia.org/wiki/Regulation_T), which requires that the sum of all absolute portfolio weights is smaller than 1.5, that is $\sum\limits_{i=1}^N |w_i| \leq 1.5$.
-The constraint implies an initial margin requirement of 50% and, therefore, also a non-linear constraint. \index{Regulation T}
+The constraint implies an initial margin requirement of 50 percent and, therefore, also a non-linear constraint. \index{Regulation T}
 Thus, we can no longer rely on `solve.QP()` which is defined to solve quadratic programming problems with linear constraints.
 Instead, we rely on the package `alabama`, which requires a separate definition of objective and constraint functions.